Amir-Mol/XFoodRec/README.md

 ### 2. Configure API Keys
 The project requires API keys for OpenAI and Google Gemini.
-Rename the example file .env.example to .env
+Rename the example file .env.example to .env and put your API key there.

 ### 3. Run the Pipeline